aferikoglou/MlabKubeClusterSetup/MIG/README.md

 ```

-MIG mode can be enabled on a per-GPU basis with the following command: nvidia-smi -i <GPU_IDs> -mig 1 (and be disabled with -mig 0).
+MIG mode can be enabled on a per-GPU basis with the following command: nvidia-smi -i <GPU_IDs> -mig 1 (and disabled with -mig 0).
 The GPUs can be selected using comma separated GPU indexes, PCI Bus Ids or UUIDs.
 If no GPU ID is specified, then MIG mode is applied to all the GPUs on the system.
 Note that **MIG mode (Disabled or Enabled states) is persistent across system reboots**.

 ```
 $ sudo nvidia-smi -i 0 -mig 1